Charging Points API (DOT-NL)

 Pull

-To know the complete set of objects and the latest status of individual objects, they are periodically retrieved using the pull functionality.
-For this, a server must be available that delivers the current state as a response to a GET
+To know the complete set of objects and the latest status of individual objects, these are periodically (daily) retrieved using the pull functionality.
+A server must be available that provides the current state as a response to a GET

 Pull - Locations

-To deliver the Locations, an endpoint must be available that listens to requests for both the complete set and specific locations.
-Retrieving individual EVSE and Connector objects is not used for the time being.
+To provide the Locations, an endpoint must be available that listens for requests for both the complete set and specific locations.
+The retrieval of individual EVSE and Connector objects is not currently used.

 Pull - Tariffs

-To deliver the Tariffs, an endpoint must be available that listens to requests for the complete set of tariffs.
+To provide the Tariffs, an endpoint must be available that listens for requests for the complete set of tariffs.

 Pull - Authentication